rutrastone/rutrastone.github.io/index.md

 <img class="profile-picture" src="eastside_red.jpg">

-I am a third-year PhD student in computational linguistics at Uppsala University (🇸🇪), supervised by Joakim Nivre and Anders Søgaard.
+I am a final year PhD student in computational linguistics at Uppsala University (🇸🇪), supervised by Joakim Nivre and Anders Søgaard.
 My research revolves around syntactic parsers and language models: how we can use the former to understand the latter (and vice versa).
 Before my PhD, I graduated from the [EM-LCT](https://lct-master.org/) program, where I spent my first year at the University of Groningen (🇳🇱) and my second year at the the University of the Basque Country (🇪🇸).
 I grew up in Western Massachusetts (🇺🇸).

 ---

 ## publications
+* A Kulmizev, J Nivre: Investigating UD Treebanks via Dataset Difficult Measures.
+EACL 2023.
+Dubrovnik, Croatia.
+* M Abdou, V Ravishankar, A Kulmizev, A Søgaard: [Word Order Does Matter and Shuffled Language Models Know It](https://aclanthology.org/2022.acl-long.476.pdf).
+ACL 2022.
+Dublin, Ireland.
-* A Kulmizev, J Nivre: [Schrödinger's Tree -- On Syntax and Neural Language Models](https://arxiv.org/pdf/2110.08887.pdf).
-Preprint.
+* A Kulmizev, J Nivre: [Schrödinger's Tree -- On Syntax and Neural Language Models](https://www.frontiersin.org/articles/10.3389/frai.2022.796788/full).
+Frontiers in Artificial Intelligence.
 * M Abdou, A Kulmizev, D Hershcovich, S Frank, E Pavlick, A Søgaard: [Can Language Models Encode Perceptual Structure Without Grounding?
 A Case Study in Color](https://arxiv.org/pdf/2109.06129.pdf).
 CoNLL 2021.
 Punta Cana, DR.
 * Z Luo, A Kulmizev, X Mao: [Positional Artefacts Propagate Through Masked Language Model Embeddings](https://aclanthology.org/2021.acl-long.413.pdf).
 ACL 2021.
 Digital.
 * A Kulmizev, V Ravishankar, M Abdou, A Søgaard, J Nivre: [Attention Can Reflect Syntactic Structure _(If You Let It)_](https://www.aclweb.org/anthology/2021.eacl-main.264.pdf).
 EACL 2021.
 Digital.